Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

-The WGC is mainly concerned with the fate of extremal RN black holes.
-However, we can still explore the quantum gravity effects on non-extremal RN black holes to see how the charge-to-mass ratio changes \cite{Solomon:2020pja}.
-In this regard, we find that
+We are now ready to explore the quantum gravitational effects on RN black holes, with a particular focus on how their charge-to-mass ratio changes \cite{Solomon:2020pja}.
+In this context, we find that

-where $\mathcal{N}$ is defined below in eq.\eqref{combpart}.
-We always have $\mathcal{N}>0$ and $\left(2 \bar{r}_h^2-q^2\right) >0$.
-Then the singularity at $\bar{r}_h=\sqrt{3}q$ indicates a critical point that coincides with the boundary between the thermodynamically stable and unstable RN black holes, as determined by the sign of the heat capacity $C_q$.
-Thus, for a thermodynamically stable black hole, the value of $q/M$ increases, while for an unstable one, it decreases.
-This implies a correlation between the thermodynamic stability and the direction of the shift of charge-to-mass ratio.
+where $\mathcal{N}$ is defined below in eq. \eqref{combpart} and $\mathcal{N} > 0$ always holds.
+The singularity at $\bar{r}_h = \sqrt{3}q$ indicates a critical point, which coincides with the boundary between thermodynamically stable and unstable RN black holes as determined by the sign of the heat capacity $C_q$.
+Correspondingly, for a thermodynamically stable black hole within the parameter range $q \leq \bar{r}_h < \sqrt{3}q$, the ratio $q/M$ increases (since $\partial M/\partial \epsilon < 0$ at fixed $q$).
+In contrast, for an unstable black hole within $\bar{r}_h > \sqrt{3}q$, $q/M$ decreases.
+This reveals a correlation between the thermodynamic stability of RN black holes and the direction of the shift in their charge-to-mass ratio.